Wangquanlong/photonmind-PIC/README.md

 ### grating_coupler_SOI
 The silicon-on-insulator (SOI) grating coupler is a fundamental component in silicon photonics.
 It offers a convenient way to couple light between an optical fibre and a photonic chip; however, its performance is highly dependent on the wavelength, polarization, and angle of the incident light (among other factors).
 Should any of these factors change, a new design must be made—often taking many hours to do by conventional means.
 With PhotonMind-PIC and the `grating_coupler_SOI` model, new designs can be found instantaneously.

-`grating_coupler_SOI` is a focusing grating that is trained with the variable parameters in the table below.
+`grating_coupler_SOI` is a focusing grating that is trained using the following:

 Variable Parameter | Range
 ------------------ | ----
 Etch Depth | 0 to 0.22 μm
-Duty Cycle | 0.6 to 0.7
+Duty Cycle | 0.4 to 0.7
-Pitch | 0.5 to 0.7 μm
+Pitch | 0.4 to 0.7 μm

+**Note:** The variable parameter boundaries are extended by 10% in training to achieve better accuracy.

 Output | Unit | Type
 ------ | ---- | ----